ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Time
    - D) Weather

-3. **Open-Ended**: Why is it essential for project managers to understand the timing of resource needs in a project?

-4. **Open-Ended**: Describe how a project manager can ensure that their team is working efficiently and effectively.

-5. **True/False**: Resource management in project management primarily focuses on managing physical resources rather than human resources.
+3. **True/False**: Resource management in project management primarily focuses on managing physical resources rather than human resources.

 Would you like additional questions?